A step-by-step guide to how egg donation works

 Step Seven: Egg Collection

 You will be invited to the clinic for egg collection.
-This procedure will take place in the morning, under local anaesthetic and oral sedation.
-It does not require an overnight stay, and you will be able to go home after a short period of rest and a check-up.
+This procedure will take place in the morning, under general anaesthetic.
+It does not require an overnight stay, and you will be able to go home after a short period of rest and a check-up with our clinical team.

 Step Eight: Compensation